rgkalden/shelter-animal-outcomes/README.md

 The goal of this dashboard app is to develop the concept of how outcomes for shelter animals can be improved by using analytics and machine learning.
 KPI's for animal shelter performance along with descriptive analytics are used to provide a description of the historical animal outcomes at the shelter.
 Diagnostic analytics are used to provide insight into what features of the animals lead to certain outcomes.
 Machine learning is used to make predictions for what the outcome will be for new animals that arrive at the shelter.

-By applying analytics and machine learning capabilities into this dahboard app, it is hoped that the information about animal outcomes is presented in a way that allows animal shelter employees to better understand what is happening at their shelter and what leads to certain types of outcomes for the animals.
+By applying analytics and machine learning capabilities into this dashboard app, it is hoped that the information about animal outcomes is presented in a way that allows animal shelter employees to better understand what is happening at their shelter and what leads to certain types of outcomes for the animals.

 > In the future, it is planned to add a page for Predictive Analytics, to forecast animal outcomes in the future, to help the shelter plan for demands in advance.